Updated April 8, 2022

 The vaccines are safe and effective.

 Getting vaccinated is a safe, effective way to protect yourself and your community from COVID-19.
 All COVID-19 vaccines have gone through Phase 3 clinical trials in the United States and other countries with over 115,000 volunteers and are authorized for emergency use by the U.S. Food and Drug Administration.
-As of Aug.
-23, 2021, the Pfizer-BioNTech vaccine became the first vaccine to receive full FDA approval for use in individuals 16 and older.
-It is licensed under the name Comirnaty.
+The Pfizer-BioNTech and Moderna vaccines have received full FDA approval for use in individuals 16 and older (Pfizer) and 18 and older (Moderna).

 The vaccines are very effective at preventing severe illness, hospitalization and death from COVID-19.